PudgyPoppins/caps/README.md

 # TODO:
 * ## Forms:
-	* when you get prompted with the coordinates, you should be able to move a point on a map to select them, or when you enter the title, it should then move the map to the coords it'll generate
+	* when you get prompted with the coordinates, you should be able to move a point on a map to select them, or when you enter the title, it should then move the map to the coords it'll generate | https://docs.mapbox.com/mapbox-gl-js/example/drag-a-marker/
-	* this may help with next step: https://stackoverflow.com/questions/25457695/django-must-have-at-least-one-form-field-filled-in#26292412
-	* Require at least one of the website, email, address forms to be filled out for nonprofits

 * ## User system / classess
 	* create it